meherab31/meherab31/README.md

 - 👋 Hi, I’m Meherab
 - 👀 I’m interested in Fullstack Development and Cyber Security
-- 🌱 I’m currently learning Asp.net MVC Core 5 and HTML, CSS, Javascript etc
+- 🌱 I’m currently learning Python, and HTML, CSS, Javascript And Cyber Security etc
 - 💞️ I’m looking to collaborate on any MVC based project
 - 📫 How to reach me
 - - meherabhassan42@gmail.com